 - Did you have any stomach problems?

-The answers to these questions will help you form the right plan that will work the best for you.
-So don’t shy away from this, and put it to your own advantage.
+The answers to these questions will help you form the plan that will work best for you.